Rhys Davies (writer): Awards

 Davies was awarded an OBE in 1968, as well as the Welsh Arts Council Prize in 1971.
 His story "The Chosen One", originally published in The New Yorker, won an Edgar Allan Poe Award in 1967.
 In 1991, after his death, the Rhys Davies Trust was established by literary critic Meic Stephens to promote short fiction by Welsh authors in the English language.
 The trust sponsors the Rhys Davies Short Story Competition.

 Writing

-Short Stories
+Short stories

-Many of Rhys Davies's short stories were released as collections including:
+Many of Rhys Davies' short stories were released as collections, including: